aaxyat-old/Python-Apk-Installer/README.md

 # Python Apk Installer
-This is a simple python script to install APK Files in given directory to your android phone
+This is a simple python script to install APK Files in given directory to your android phone.
 ### Requirements
 * ADB